Gigas002/software-and-services/README.md

 ### Firefox tweaks

 I'm using user.js from this repo in my firefox's everyday life.
 If you want to see, on which it was based see [arkenfox's user.js](https://github.com/arkenfox/user.js).
-Don't miss the wiki there, there are plenty of good advices on how to configure your firefox for more privacy.
+Don't miss the wiki there, there are plenty of good advices on how to configure your firefox for more privacy. **And don't just blindly apply that user.js if you're not sure, that will purge all your cookies, etc!**
 Plus, I recommend enable DNS over HTTPS in browser/device/router connection settings.
 Read more in **Networking -> DNS** section below.

 User.js is usually located in: `~/.mozilla/firefox/profile-id/`, look at `about:profiles` for exact paths.
 I mark my changes between arkenfox's one with `// GIGAS` comment and short explanation.